ICanBoogie/ICanBoogie/README.md

+### The application is configured

+The `ICanBoogie\Core::configure` event of class [ConfigureEvent][] is fired once the application is configured.
+Event hooks may use this event to alter the application configuration or configure components.

 ### The application has booted

 The `ICanBoogie\Core::boot` event of class [BootEvent][] is fired once the application has booted.
-Third parties may use this event to alter the configuration or the components before the application is ran.
+Event hooks may use this event to bootstrap components before the application is ran.